| 9 mm Driver |

 An EQ makes the C100SI much more punchy and with noticeably deeper sub-bass.

 During our extreme bass tests the JBL C100SI took up to 50% of a Fiio E12 maximum amplification power (high gain, bass boost on and custom basshead eq applied) and resulted in a massive increment of mid-bass punch and sub-bass depth.
 The enhancement was so pronounced that they were even able to achieve basshead level impact and rumble above the KZ ATE and noticeably stronger than the JBL T110 but only if pushed to the very extreme.
-Although the JBL C100SI were able to provide a respectable basshead impact and rumble do not expect to achieve the level of the KZ ZST, KZ ZS2, Xiaomi Mi Pro Hybrid, Sony MDR-EX7550, Sony MDR-XB50AP, Pioneer SE-CX8, Senfer 4in1, Puma Bulldogs, Plextone X41M, Plextone X50M or to be able to obtain a place in our Best Basshead Earphones Chart.
+Although the JBL C100SI were able to provide a respectable basshead impact and rumble do not expect to achieve the level of the KZ ZST, KZ ZS2, Xiaomi Mi Pro Hybrid, Sony MDR-7550, Sony MDR-XB50AP, Pioneer SE-CX8, Senfer 4in1, Puma Bulldogs, Plextone X41M, Plextone X50M or to be able to obtain a place in our Best Basshead Earphones Chart.
 Comparing the JBL T110 vs JBL C100SI amplification handling power capacity, the JBL C100SI were able to handle an extra 5% of more power than the JBL T110.

 MORE: Best Basshead Earphones